BrightspaceUI/core/mixins/trim-whitespace/README.md

 }
 ```

-**Properties:**

-- `trimWhitespaceDeep` (Boolean): Whether to recurse into nested shadow DOMs when trimming and listening for changes

 ## Limitations

 - `noTrim`: Doesn't recurse, meaning it only prevents trimming of an element's own direct text nodes, not any of its descendants
-- `trim-whitespace-deep`: Should not be changed once set; toggling will not re-trigger a trim, and once the "deep" shadow listeners are attached, they won't be cleared by removing the deep flag
 - Performance: To respond to updates in the text, this mixin relies on a `MutationObserver` watching a node's full `subtree` for `characterData` and `childList` changes.
 If the component is large, this could become expensive.
 - Nodes: This mixin only trims nodes, it does not delete empty text nodes.
 While deleting empty nodes would be ideal, this interferes with Lit's internal tracking of nodes for handling updates, and so is out of scope.